railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

 OpenERP can also manage product lots.
 Two lot types are defined:

-* Production lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production area.
+* Serial Numbers (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production area.
 They are usually identified by bar codes stuck on the products.
 The batch can be marked with a supplier number or your own company numbers.